mongodb-Rock/OpsMgr-in-Kubernetes-and-Docker/scripts_bin_deploy_org.md

 ### Current Prerequisites

 Copy the sample_init.conf to init.conf to set your specific values.
-See the [README Configuration Section](https://github.com/mongodb-Rock/OpsMgr-in-Kubernetes-and-Docker#configuratio "Configure Ops Manager")
+See the [README Configurationn Section](https://github.com/mongodb-Rock/OpsMgr-in-Kubernetes-and-Docker#configuration "Configure Ops Manager")

 Ops Manager is up and running.